The official threatening notice from the town about sea turtle lights.

 However, Republicans raised hell about this.

-Action uh on a resolution that would place embattled Congressman William Jefferson, Democrat Louisiana, on the Homeland Security Committee after Republicans said they would demand a roll call vote that could be potentially embarrassing for some Democrats.
+As a result, Nancy Pelosi has postponed until at least next week action on a resolution that would place embattled Congressman William Jefferson, Democrat Louisiana, on the Homeland Security Committee after Republicans said they would demand a roll call vote that could be potentially embarrassing for some Democrats.

-Leadership aides confirmed today the vote has been tentatively scheduled for some time next week.
+Leadership aides confirmed today the vote has been tentatively scheduled for sometime next week.

 The reason it would be embarrassing for certain Democrats is that a lot of Democrats don't want to vote for the guy.

-I saw a picture of him that was participating in hearings on the uh web.
+I was participating in hearings on the web.

-Anyway, Mark and Beton Ruse, Louisiana.
+Anyway, Mark in Baton Rouge, Louisiana.

 Hello, sir.